DrugLib.com — Drug Information Portal

 Human studies have not been performed; however, studies in rats have indicated that triazolam and its metabolites are secreted in milk.
 Therefore, administration of triazolam to nursing mothers is not recommended.

-Safety and effectiveness of triazolam in pediatric patients below the age of 18 have not been established.
+Safety and effectiveness of triazolam in individuals below 18 years of age have not been established.

 -- advertisement -- The American Red Cross